NishikinoSky/NishikinoSky.github.io/_posts/2020-10-16-Operating-System.md

 Time spent in syscalls: realtime & user time(user mode) & system time(kernel mode)

-Typically, a number associated with each system call and System-call interface maintains a table indexed according to these numbers.
-Kernel just looks up the table for the number, finds the entry and excutes it.
+Typically, a number is associated with each system call and System-call interface maintains an index table according to these numbers.
+Kernel just looks up the table for the number, finds the entrance and excutes it.

 Syscall will transfer the control flow from user to kernel.

+System Call Parameter Passing: Parameters stored in a block, or table, in memory, and address of block passed as a parameter in a register.

 ### #Timers
 CPU need to know how much time a program has used CPU resource.
 The timer interrupts the